Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

-In the modeling presented above, we collapse the distinction between different categories of lexical substitution errors.
-However, a long line of psycholinguistic research has shown that different categories of errors can originate at different levels of processing in the production system.
-The prevailing view in psycholinguistic research is that lexical production is a staged process (\emph{cf.} \citealt{pickering2024language}).
-Prominent multistage theories of lexical production draw a distinction between an abstract semantic or \textsc{functional} representation and a phonological or \textsc{positional} representation, which are accessed in distinct albeit tightly yoked stages \citep{garrett1975analysis,levelt1999theory,dell1992stages}.
-Under this staged process, semantic substitutions are assumed to occur exclusively at the level of lexical planning \citep{fromkin1971nonanomalous,garrett1980levels,levelt1989speaking,levelt1999theory}; morphosyntactic errors are attributed to failures at the level of functional or grammatical processing \citep{fromkin1971nonanomalous,garrett1980levels}; mixed errors arise due to concurrent feedback from phonological representations during lexical selection \citep{dell1986spreading,cutting1999semantic} while purely phonological errors arise at the level of phonological or articulatory planning \citep{meyer1990time,levelt1999theory,hickok2012computational}.
+\rr{In the modeling presented above, we collapse distinctions between different types of substitution errors.
+However, a long line of psycholinguistic research has interpreted such error types as reflecting disruptions in the various mechanisms involved in speech production.
+Under a highly modular view of lexical selection, semantic substitutions are assumed to occur exclusively at the level of lexical planning, morphosyntactic errors are attributed to failures at the level of functional or grammatical processing while purely phonological errors arise at the level of phonological or articulatory planning \citep{fromkin1971non,garrett1980levels,levelt1989speaking,roelofs1992spreading,levelt1999models}}